Shivaji-137/Grand_3D_eventViewer/Readme.md

-# Project: 3D Interactive EventViewer for Giant Radio Array for Neutrino Detection
+# Project: 3D Interactive EventViewer for Giant Radio Array for Neutrino Detection, using javascript only

 ## Author